wrattler/wrattler-design/data-store/data-store.md

 difficult.
 So one considers a more restricted version.

 There are multiple varieties of these restricted versions but they share certain common features.
-In paricular, the non-logical symbols are restricted to constant symbols (which are now known as *individuals*), one-place predicates (known as *concepts*), and two-place relations (known as *roles*).
+In particular, the non-logical symbols are restricted to constant symbols (which are now known as *individuals*), one-place predicates (known as *concepts*), and two-place relations (known as *roles*).
 Furthermore, the kinds of sentences one is allowed to construct are limited.
 For example,